fbpx

 Required Courses

-Interpreting the Hebrew Bible 3
+Interpreting Hebrew Bible 3

-Interpreting the New Testament 3
+Interpreting New Testament 3

 Christian Heritage I 3